-- 7. maintain and enhance the global capability of tephrochronology for future research by supporting emerging researchers (ECRs) in the discipline through mentoring and training and in various other ways; - 8. improve education to the wider community (outreach) about tephrochronology, its history, and its application and relevance to society, including through engagement with citizen scientists.
+- 6. develop regional and ultimately global databases of high-quality mineral, geochemical, and other data (e.g. stratigraphic, chronologic, spatial, bibliometric) pertaining to tephra and cryptotephra deposits, and which are universally accessible (see Sect.
+6.1 below); - maintain and enhance the global capability of tephrochronology for future research by supporting emerging researchers (ECRs) in the discipline through mentoring and training as well as in various other ways; - improve education to the wider community (outreach) about tephrochronology, its history, and its application and relevance to society, including through engagement with citizen scientists.